Mansi9452/insightify-ai./README.md

-# insightify-ai.
-To make your repository stand out to the judges and users, your **README.md** needs to be professional, technical, and benefit-driven.
-This description highlights the use of the **Gemini 3 Flash** variant and the sophisticated **Google-GenAI 2026 SDK**.

-Here is a high-quality, "plug-and-play" README for your public repo:

----

 # 📈 Insightify AI: Enterprise Strategic Intelligence

 **Insightify AI** is a next-generation sentiment analysis and strategic planning terminal designed for the 2026 enterprise landscape.
 By leveraging the high-speed reasoning of the **Gemini 3 Flash** model, it transforms unstructured feedback streams—from CEO rants to technical logs—into actionable 30-day roadmaps.